-Body can synthesize cysteine from methionine, a necessary amino acid or from metabolism of NAC.
+Body can synthesize cysteine from methionine, a necessary amino acid or from the metabolism of NAC.
 Cysteine is further metabolized to glutathione production which is one of the most important antioxidant mechanisms of cells.
-In particular, glutathione helps protect cells and DNA from oxidative damages caused by free radicals every day.
+In particular, glutathione protects cells and DNA from oxidative damages caused by free radicals every day.
 For this reason, NAC is believed to have cardioprotective effects.

 N-acetylcysteine has been found to have strong mucolytic properties.
-It helps reduce the symptoms of chronic bronchitis as it fluidises the phlegm and helps eliminate it.
+It helps reduce the symptoms of chronic bronchitis, such as cough and mucus.
 It is used to prevent and reduce the exacerbation and worsening of the symptoms of bronchitis and chronic obstructive pulmonary disease (COPD).
-It helps to exacerbate and reduce the severity of coughing.

 Hepato-protective properties of NAC are due to the increased ability of hepatic cells to metabolize toxic derivatives of drugs.
-It is used as an antidote in cases of paracetamol overdose.
-Similar hepatoprotective properties also occurs in alcoholic individuals.
+It is used as an antidote in cases of paracetamol ovedosing.
+NAC has similar hepatoprotective properties also in alcoholic individuals.

 It is recommended for people suffering from: